wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 basic block (trace) will be re-instrumented by calling the instrumentation routine registered to PIN, and the old instrumentation will be discarded.

+In function `Trace()`, we iterate through all basic blocks contained in the trace, and calls `BBL_InsertCall()` to inject analysis routine `IndirectBasicBlock()` before the basic block is executed, which will be called at runtime.
+We also simulate instruction decoding statically for the current basic block by calling `Decoder::decodeBbl()`.
+This function returns a `class BblInfo` object, which is passed to the analysis routine `IndirectBasicBlock()` for dynamic simulation.
+Note that at this time, the basic block has not been executed yet, and the static decoder can only output decoder timings independent from: (1) the decoding and execution of previous basic blocks; and (2) the actual timing of the dynamically simulated pipeline.
+In the following discussion, we will see that the decoder uses relative cycle starting from zero when it simulates decoding on the basic block, and that the pipeline will translate such relative cycle to the actual cycle.